edwardspresume/sveltekit-lucia-auth-v3-example/README.md

 ## Setup

+1. **Database folder** Create a `/localDB` folder in the root of the project which will contain the database file `sqlite.db`

-1. **Install Dependencies**: Run the following command to install the project dependencies:
+2. **Install Dependencies**: Run the following command to install the project dependencies:

    ```zsh
    pnpm install
    ```

-2. **Environment Variables**: Create a `.env` file in the root directory of the project.
+3. **Environment Variables**: Create a `.env` file in the root directory of the project.
 Use the `.env.example` file as a reference.

-3. **Database Setup**: Run the following commands to set up the database:
+4. **Database Setup**: Run the following commands to set up the database:

    ```zsh
    pnpm db:generate
    pnpm db:push
    ```

-4. **Run the Project**: Run the following command to start the development server:
+5. **Run the Project**: Run the following command to start the development server:

    ```zsh
    pnpm dev